blaylockbk/HorelS3-Archive/README.md

 move them to the S3 archive.
 This script is called by the above python script.

 ### `untar_move_HRRR_to_horelS3.py`
-This will be a modified version of the above script with the added function to untar HRRR files from the compressed archive directory.
+This is a modified version of the above script with the added function to untar HRRR files from the compressed archive directory.
-**This script shoudl be run on wx4**
+**This script must be run on wx4**
-  1. Untar HRRR files into a temp directory.
+  1. Untar HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).
   2. Move to S3 (same as above).
   3. Remove the decompressed files.

-This script doesn't use multiprocessing, because we have to untar a bunch of files in the scratch space.
-So we'll do one day at a time with a while loop.
+This script doesn't use multiprocessing because we have to untar a bunch of files in the scratch space.
+Since I don't want to fill this all up so fast we'll only do one day at a time with a while loop.

 ## Gotchas
 ### Rename files on S3
-You have to use the rclone-beta version if you want to rename files on the S3 archive
+You have to use the rclone-beta version if you want to rename files on the S3 archive.

 ### List files in alpha-numeric order
 Yep, can't do this at all.

 ### How do you list the size of a bucket or directory?
 I want to see how big the HRRR bucket is or how big a directory is inside the bucket.